creighton-gorai/Shiny/README.md

 ### Learn Shiny!

-Shiny allows you to comfortably learn it's usage by taking you through tutorials.
+Shiny allows you to comfortably learn it's usage by taking you through their tutorials.
 Which can be found by clicking the link!
-[Learn Shiny](https://shiny.rstudio.com/tutorial/)
-- They offer video and written tutorials on Shiny!
+[Learn Shiny!](https://shiny.rstudio.com/tutorial/).
+They offer video and written tutorials on Shiny!

-_Let's take a look at Lesson 1 "Welcome to Shiny"_
+**_Let's take a look at Lesson 1 "Welcome to Shiny"_**

 If you are new to R you can learn more about it bu clicking [here](https://www.r-project.org/).<br/>
 I will also provide a link to the download page [here](https://cran.r-project.org/mirrors.html).<br/>